THE RAILWAY MUSEUM

 DISCOVER THE SURPRISES ON THE INSIDE

 The seating area is designed as a platform with suitcases and transport boxes.
 The carriages can be used for seating and the big boxes are meant to be tables.
-Small texts are milled in the tables and on the train explaining the train, facts and historical highlights.
+Small texts are milled into the tables and on the train explaining the train, facts and historical highlights.